-With its stainless steel body deliberately oversized to remind you of those gigantic pilot’s watches of pre-WWII era, and a modern self-winding movement with column-wheel chronograph system, this new Longines Twenty-Four Hours Single Push-Piece Chronograph (ref.
-L2.7188.8.131.52) delivers a strong blend of masculine presence, clever industrial design and technical ingenuity.
-However, the price that Longines wants you to pay for this beautiful watch seems to be a bit too steep putting it into the same category with such established (but thankfully too common) monsters as Tag Heuer Carrera, Omega Speedmaster and, of course, IWC Portofino: a pocket watch-based enfant terrible that started it all.
-Will the vintage-styled design save this beautiful specimen?
+With its stainless steel body deliberately oversized to remind you of those gigantic pilot’s watches of the pre-WWII era, and a modern self-winding movement with column-wheel chronograph system, this Longines Twenty-Four Hours Single Push-Piece Chronograph (ref.
+L2.722.214.171.124) delivers a strong blend of masculine presence, clever industrial design and technical ingenuity.
+However, the price that Longines wants you to pay for the piece is steep putting it into the same category with such established (but, thankfully, too common) monsters as Tag Heuer Carrera, Omega Speedmaster and, of course, IWC Portofino: a pocket watch-based enfant terrible that started it all.
+Will the vintage-style design save this beautiful specimen?
 Well, time will certainly tell.

 First introduced back in 2009, the ETA A08 base movement marked Swatch Group’s parting with the ubiquitous ETA Valjoux 7750 family of chronograph calibers.
 Smaller, more efficient and featuring a column-wheel chronograph system, the mechanism in its many variations became a movement of choice for Longines, which happens to be the main beneficiary of the Swiss-based juggernaut that not only ensures a constant flow of high-quality movement to one of Swatch Group’s main milk cows, but also fine-tunes the mechanisms to Longines’ specs.

-Although the mechanism, as I have already noted, is smaller even than the good ole 7750 and, let’s face it, is dwarfed by a normal pocket watch movement of pre-WWII era, the dial of the timekeeper doesn’t look out of proportion.
-Compared to many oversized watches that were designed around tiny calibers, this specimen seems to have a very well-designed face.
+Although the mechanism, as I have already noted, is smaller even than the good ole 7750 and, let’s face it, is dwarfed by a normal pocket watch movement of the pre-WWII era, the dial of the timekeeper doesn’t look out of proportion.
+Compared to many oversized watches that were designed around tiny calibers, this specimen has a well-designed face.